 Count yourself extremely lucky if you ever go on this dream trip.

-It depends on how long you want to stay in certain places.
+It all depends on how long you want to stay in certain places.

-Drive from Perth to Darwin along the best coastline route you can come up with.
+Drive from Perth to Darwin along the best coastline road trip route you can plan.

 Take in these destinations, which include three World Heritage sites.